kahst/BirdNET-Analyzer/README.md

 python3 analyze.py --i example/ --o example/ --lat 42.5 --lon -76.45 --week 4 --sensitivity 1.0
 ```

 3. Run `embeddings.py` to extract feature embeddings instead of class predictions.
-Result file will contain timestamps and lists of float values representing the embedding for a particular segment.
+Result file will contain timestamps and lists of float values representing the embedding for a particular 3-second segment.
 Embeddings can be used for clustering or similarity analysis.
 Here is an example:

 ```
-python3 embeddings.py --i /path/to/audio/folder --o /path/to/output/folder
+python3 embeddings.py --i example/ --o example/ --threads 4 --batchsize 16
 ```

 Here's a complete list of all command line arguments: